G-Y-Chan/css_excercises/README.md

 # css_excercises
-This folder contains CSS excercises from The Odin Project.
+This folder contains CSS exercises from The Odin Project.